How to Become an Interior Designer

 Interior Designer Salary

-According to data published in the Occupational Outlook Handbook by the Bureau of Labor Statistics, the average salary for an Interior Designer was $61,400 in May 2020, which is the equivalent of $29.52 per hour.
-Interior designers in the top 10 percent nationally earned an average annual wage of $97,920.
+According to ZipRecruiter, the average nationwide salary for an Interior Designer was $72,849 in June 2024, which is the equivalent of $35.00 per hour.
+Interior designers in the top 10 percent nationally earned an average annual wage of $112,515.

-An interior designer’s earning power is highly dependent on their artistic skill and level of experience, which means that there are significant opportunities in the job market for interior designers to earn more as they grow their reputation, cultivate a more extensive clientele, and develop a greater body of interior design work.
+An interior designer’s earning power is highly dependent on their artistic skill and level of experience.
+This means that there are significant opportunities in the job market for interior designers to earn more as they grow their reputation, cultivate a larger clientele, and develop a larger body of interior design work.